andydlindsay/lectures/w03d04/README.md

 ### JSON API's
 - So far, our servers have been returning server-side rendered templates, but our Express server can be configured to return different types of information including strings/objects (`res.send`), files (`res.sendFile`), and JSON (`res.json`)
-- JSON API's are concerned only with sending data (as opposed to HTML), so they are typically used when receiving AJAX requests
+- JSON API's are concerned only with sending data (as opposed to HTML), so they are typically consumed with AJAX requests

 ### Useful Links
 - [Resource Naming](https://restfulapi.net/resource-naming/)